superstreamlabs/memphis.js/README.md

     startConsumeFromSequence: 1, // start consuming from a specific sequence. defaults to 1
     lastMessages: -1, // consume the last N messages, defaults to -1 (all messages in the station)
     consumerPartitionKey: "key", // consume by specific partition key.
+Defaults to null
-Defaults to null });
+    consumerPartitionNumber: -1 // consume by specific partition number.
+Defaults to -1 });
 ```